 The Food and Drug Administration (FDA) permits the use of Methylisothiazolinone (2-methyl-4-isothiazoline-3-one) and Methylchloroisothiazolinone (5-Chloro-2-methyl-4-isothiazolin-3-one) as indirect food additives, as antimicrobial agents, as components of adhesives and as components of coatings.

-The safety of Methylisothiazolinone and Methylchloroisothiazolinone have been assessed several times by the Cosmetic Ingredient Review (CIR) Expert Panel.
+The safety of Methylisothiazolinone and Methylchloroisothiazolinone have been assessed several times by the The Cosmetic Ingredient Review (CIR) was established in 1976 as an independent safety review program for cosmetic ingredients.
+The CIR Expert Panel consists of independent experts in dermatology, toxicology, pharmacolgy and veterinary medicine.
+The CIR includes participation by the U.S. Food & Drug Administration and the Consumer Federation of America.
+(CIR) Expert Panel.
 The CIR Expert Panel, (www.cir-safety.org) is an independent, non-profit scientific body.
 Established in 1976, the Personal Care Products Council (the Council) initiated the CIR program at the suggestion and with the support of the Food and Drug Administration (FDA) and the Consumer Federation of America (CFA).
 CIR assesses the safety of ingredients used in cosmetic and personal care products in the U.S. The CIR Expert Panel consists of world-renowned scientists and physicians who have been publicly nominated by consumer, scientific and medical groups, government agencies, and industry.
 The CIR and its review process are independent from the Council and the cosmetics industry, although the program is funded by industry to support the administrative staff.
 Members of the Panel must meet the same conflict of interest requirements regarding financial interests as special non-government advisory experts to FDA.

 In 2010, the CIR Expert Panel assessed the safety of Methylisothiazolinone when used alone and concluded that it was safe for use as a cosmetic ingredient at concentrations up to 100 ppm.In 2013, the CIR Expert Panel reopened the safety assessment of methylisothiazolinone (MI) to gather and evaluate newly provided clinical data indicating a higher than expected frequency of individuals who have allergic reactions to MI when used alone.
 The Panel noted the numerous reports of contact allergy to MI in Europe and the increased incidences of contact allergy to MI observed in their own clinical experience.